kediaco/peatio/docs/peatio/opendax_wallet_plugin.md

 To test create transaction you should have all  configuration described on `create_address` step for all wallets related to your currency (especially deposit, hot wallet)

+Be sure that you have blockchain configured before doing transaction and this blockchain-key connected both for currency and wallets!
+Blockchain `server` param should be the same as `url` param in wallet settings (node url, infura url)
 1. Deposit
 - Deposit some funds to your created address
 - Check logs of `daemon-deposit`